Equitis90/support-issue-tracker-demo/README.md

 ## Setting up app #

 Project can be opened in RubyMine IDE.
-Install ruby (2.1.1), Postgresql (can be downloaded from [here](http://www.postgresql.org/download/ "http://www.postgresql.org/download/")).
+Install ruby (2.1.1 [here](http://rubyinstaller.org/downloads/ 'http://rubyinstaller.org/downloads/'), and DevKit from the same page [installation notes](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit 'https://github.com/oneclick/rubyinstaller/wiki/Development-Kit')), and Postgresql (can be downloaded from [here](http://www.postgresql.org/download/ "http://www.postgresql.org/download/")).

 First of all you need to setup postgres database.
 Instructions can be found [here] (http://www.postgresql.org/docs/9.4/static/sql-createdatabase.html, 'http://www.postgresql.org/docs/9.4/static/sql-createdatabase.html').

 By default database name is `` sit ``, role name is `` vlad ``, and its password `` 123 ``.
-You need to create database and role with this parameters, or create custom database and role and set this parameters to ``  config/database.yml `` project file, in development and production sections.
+You need to create database and role with this parameters, or create custom database and role and set its parameters to ``  config/database.yml `` project file, in development and production sections.

 Install bundler gem:
   `` gem install bundler ``